Zika virus is a mosquito-borne illness that is spread by the Aedes mosquito, the same species that transmits the dengue and chikungunya viruses.

 - North America

-Travelers should refer to the CDC website for updates.
+Travelers should refer to the

 In the U.S., most cases have been linked to travel, but a few have resulted from mosquito-borne transmission.
 Zika-infected mosquitoes may be present in areas with wet lowlands and warmer temperatures.